A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-5. Measure and record the height of the seedlings daily.
+7. Measure and record the height of the seedlings daily for a specific period (e.g., 7-14 days) and record your observations.

 Expected Results:

-The seedlings in the "Treatment" group are expected to show increased growth compared to the seedlings in the "Control" group.
-This is due to the effect of the growth hormone in stimulating cell elongation and division.
+The seedlings in the "Treatment" group (exposed to the plant growth hormone) are expected to show significantly greater height increase compared to the seedlings in the "Control" group over the experimental period.
+This is because gibberellic acid stimulates cell elongation and division, leading to faster growth.

 Significance:

-This experiment demonstrates the role of hormones in regulating plant growth.
-It highlights the importance of understanding the physiological processes that influence plant development and productivity.
+This experiment demonstrates the role of plant hormones (in this case, gibberellic acid) in regulating plant growth.
+It highlights the importance of plant hormones in influencing plant development and agricultural productivity.
+The experiment also introduces basic experimental design and data analysis techniques.

 Share on: